-I read Extremely Loud and Incredibly Close after reading very positive reviews of it by Kristy and Bethany.
+I listened to the Extremely Loud and Incredibly Close audiobook after reading very positive reviews of it by Kristy and Bethany.
 And, because of their reviews, it’s harder for me to say that I didn’t really care for this book.

 But there it is.
 It just didn’t do it for me.